definedrisk/petzold-pw5e/CD-ROM/README.md

 BST_UNCHECKED is defined as 0, which sets the button state to cleared.
 BST_INDETERMINATE is defined as 2, which sets the button state to grayed, indicating an indeterminate state.
 (This is only used for buttons with the BS_3STATE or BS_AUTO3STATE style).

+When using Windows `COLOR_` constants within the `wndclass.hbrBackground` member of the WNDCLASS structure it is required to add +1 e.g.

+    wndclass.hbrBackground = (HBRUSH) (COLR_BTNFACE + 1) ;

+Windows understands that when then value is low it acutally refers to a system color rather than an actaul handle but ...
+>... doing so has no profound purpose other than to prevent the value from being NULL.

 ### OwnDraw

 #### Comments